Director of Public Works

 How do I arrange to have my water shut off in the event of an emergency?

 For emergency water shut off on a weekday between the hours of 7:00 am and 3:30 pm, contact the Public Works Department at 847 526-9610.
 If you cannot get through immediately, or if you calling after hours, please contact the Police Department non-emergency phone number at 847 526-2421 – they will dispatch Water Division personnel.
-Please note a water shut off fee of $75.00 will be applied to calls received during regular business hours.
 After hours/weekend calls will incur a $150.00 fee.
 This fee includes the cost to turn the water back on.

 How do I arrange to have my water shut off for the winter season or for other planned work?

 The Water Division is available to temporarily shut-off residential water service in order to protect your property in your absence.
 The incoming water will be shut off at the property line and you may also request the removal of your inside water meter.
-There is a $75.00 fee for this service.
 The minimum water bill for disconnected services will be suspended until water service is restored.
 Please call the Water Division at 847-526-9610 for more information.
 Village ordinance prohibits homeowners from turning water on or off to a residence.

 The Village sends a Water Quality Report to all residents each year.
 Click here to access the latest report.